 - Make it sparkle: A little Windex here and a little Pledge there can bring in more money.
 If your budget allows, consider hiring a cleaning crew to do a deep clean, Lappin suggests.

 - Add curb appeal: First impressions are everything, and your home’s exterior should be immaculate.
 Pull weeds, add fresh mulch and store toys or bikes out of sight.
 Add a few pots of colorful flowers on the entryway or porch.
-Finally, add a fresh coat of paint to the front door and a new welcome mat as finishing touches.
+A fresh coat of paint to the front door and a new welcome mat are nice finishing touches.

 - Hire a professional photographer: Displaying professional photos online is a must to draw buyers in, Lappin says.
 A real estate photographer can vary in price depending on your location and the size of your home, but expect to spend a few hundred dollars.
 Some photographers may also provide a virtual tour service to help market your home online.